5 Stans of Central Asia Tour

 Day 19: Tashkent – Khujand (Uzbekistan/Tajikistan) [B,L,D]

 After early breakfast, today we’ll head on to a 2-day excursion of Tajikistan.
 We’ll drive to the border checkpoint Oybek and after border crossing formalities, we’ll continue on to the city of Khujand.
 Khujand – the country’s second largest city – situated in the north of Tajikistan and is one of its most ancient, founded about 2,300 years ago during the time of Alexander the Great.
 Standing in a favorable location in the Ferghana Valley, Khujand prospered for a long time, becoming rich and building palaces, mosques, and citadels.
 In the XIII Century, it was conquered and destroyed by the Genghis Khan’s Army.
 We’ll have a close city tour in second part of the day, and end the day with dinner at a local restaurant followed by a show.
 Overnight in Khujand.

 Day 20: Khujand – Tashkent (Tajikistan/Uzbekistan) [B,L,D]

 After breakfast, we’ll continue our sightseeing of Khujand: visit ancient part of Khujand, Timur Malik Fortress, Archaeology, History Museums, and Orient Bazaar Panjshanbe – famous Panjshanbe City Market is one of the most interesting sights of Khujand.
-Near the market, we’ll stop by Sheikh Muslihiddin Mosque and Mausoleum, Museum of Archaeology and Resporation.
-We’ll have lunch at the local restaurant and in the afternoon transfer back to Tashkent.
-We’ll have a farewell dinner followed by a show and return to hotel for overnight in Tashkent.
+Near the market, we’ll stop by Sheikh Muslihiddin Mosque and Mausoleum, Museum of Archaeology.
+We’ll then have lunch at the local restaurant and in the afternoon transfer back to Tashkent via the Oybek Border.
+We’ll have a farewell dinner followed by a show and return to the hotel.
+Overnight in Tashkent.

 Day 21: Tashkent (Uzbekistan) [B]